 For the periods presented, Sunoco R&M was the primary or exclusive user of our refined product terminals, our Fort Mifflin Terminal Complex, and our Marcus Hook Tank Farm.
-Historically, most of the terminalling and throughput services provided by Sunoco Logistics (Predecessor) for Sunoco R&M's refining and marketing operations were at fees that enabled us to recover our costs, but not to generate any operating income.
-Accordingly, historical EBITDA for those assets was equal to their depreciation and amortization.
+The fees we charged Sunoco R&M for these services allowed us to recover our costs but did not generate any operating income.
+Accordingly, EBITDA for those assets was equal to their depreciation and amortization.